WearyMonkey/markers.js/README.md

 ### wm.Markers

-The main class adding animated markers and lines to the map.
+The main class for adding animated markers and lines to the map.

 #### Constructor